fontys-university-projects/pavemind/README.md

 #### Documentation
 > The Documentation is using the OpenAPI Standard, which can be read by tools like Swagger, in this case I am using [Stoplight Studio](https://stoplight.io/studio).
 Which makes documentation reading, writing and API testing easier.

-The documentation can be found in "doc" folder, if Spotlight opens doc folder it will load all the OpenAPI configurations.
+The documentation can be found in "pavemind-express/doc" folder, if Spotlight opens doc folder it will load all the OpenAPI configurations.

 ### Frontend
 - [ ] Navigation Bar